microsoft/Uganda-Tanzania-Building-Footprints/README.md

 The model is fully-convolutional, meaning that the model can be applied to an image of any size (constrained by GPU memory, 4096x4096 in our case).

 #### Training details
 The training set consists of 1.2 million labeled buildings.
+The data is diverse in terms of geolocation, urbanization and underlying imagery, in order to attain the good corpus representativeness.
+We also used mixuture of high and low quality data.
 Images in the set are with 30 cm/pixel resolution.

 #### Metrics
 These are the intermediate stage metrics we use to track DNN model improvements and they are pixel based.